pyth-network/pyth-crosschain/target_chains/starknet/contracts/README.md

 Run `snforge test` in this directory to run the contract unit tests and integration tests.

-Some tests contain input data that was generated with `test_vaas` tool.
+The `tests/data.cairo` file contains input data that was generated with `test_vaas` tool.
-To run it, use the following commands from the repository root (requires Rust installation):
+To regenerate it, run the following commands from the repository root (requires Rust installation):

 ```
 cd target_chains/starknet/tools/test_vaas
-cargo run --bin re_sign_price_updates
-cargo run --bin generate_wormhole_vaas
-cargo run --bin wormhole_mainnet_upgrades
+cargo run --bin generate_test_data > ../../contracts/tests/data.cairo
 ```

 ## Formatting